Australian shares slip after six-day run but set for big annual gain - NewsBreak

 Dec 31 (Reuters) - Australian shares were set for big annual gains on Friday even as the benchmark index slipped after a six-day winning run as investors turned cautious due to a surge in COVID-19 cases.

-Heavyweight financials (.AXHJ) fell 0.8% but were on course to record their best week in four.
-National Australia Bank (NAB.AX), Commonwealth Bank of Australia (CBA.AX) and Westpac Banking Corp (WBC.AX) fell between 0.3% and 0.8%.
+Heavyweight financials fell 0.8% but were on course to record their best week in four.
+National Australia Bank , Commonwealth Bank of Australia and Westpac Banking Corp fell between 0.3% and 0.8%.

-Miners (.AXMM) rose as much as 0.5%, aided by a jump in Chinese iron ore futures.
-Rio Tinto (RIO.AX) and Fortescue Metals Group (FMG.AX) advanced 0.6% and 1%, respectively.
+Miners rose as much as 0.5%, aided by a jump in Chinese iron ore futures.
+Rio Tinto and Fortescue Metals Group advanced 0.6% and 1%, respectively.

-Northern Star Resources (NST.AX) was up 2% on Friday, while Newcrest Mining (NCM.AX) advanced 1.5% to its highest since Nov.
+Northern Star Resources was up 2% on Friday, while Newcrest Mining advanced 1.5% to its highest since Nov.
 22.

-Technology stocks (.AXIJ) fell 0.2%, with EML Payments (EML.AX) and Life360 Inc being the top losers.
+Technology stocks fell 0.2%, with EML Payments and Life360 Inc being the top losers.

 Major indexes on Wall Street closed lower overnight, retreating late in thin holiday volume from record highs set early in the session on strong U.S. data including a drop in weekly claims for U.S. unemployment benefits.